juseg/alps/articles/erosion/response-referee1.md

 likely to be part of the explanation.
 A more substantial discussion of the high erosion potential values in these areas and the model limitations that hinder interpretation was added in the "age of the glacial landscape" subsection.
-The new passage reads as follow:
+This new passage reads as follow:

     The validity of the model results at high elevation is discussable.
-    Cristalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare, Ötztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
+    Crystalline massifs such as the Ecrins, Gran Paradiso, Monte Rosa, Aare, Ötztal and Tauern Massifs locally exhibit a strikingly high erosion potential.
 However, the computation of glacier flow velocities on such steep surfaces is strongly limited by the model horizontal resolution of